LatTwaeEducation/LTE-Website-Backend/docs/README.md

 ## Endpoints

-The documentations for each endpoints are listed below:
+The documentations for each endpoint are listed below:

 1. [Home](./Home.md)
 2. [About Us](./AboutUs.md)